 It is great if you can make provisions where exactly you may move in an emergency.
 Then you may prepare the place of your future bug out location (having a water source you can hide there not only 72 hours but much longer).

 Even though it is hardly possible for many people (being a somewhat expensive venture), you can still try to think through how far you may go.
 Referring to the invaluable practical experience of preppers, we suggest having several bags for various purposes.

-When you are sure that the distance is short and it is relatively simple to reach the place of your destination without any obstacles, you need quite a minor bug out bag with minimum gear.
+When you are sure that the distance is short and it is relatively simple to reach the place of your destination without any obstacles, you need quite a minor bug-out bag with minimum gear.
 On the opposite, for a long-term movement, you inevitably take with you much more “just in case” things (such as a sleeping bag, food, and water supply, means of water purification).
-You may need a backpack with an internal frame, water-resistant and with a spacious main compartment.
+You may need a backpack with an internal frame, water-resistant and a spacious main compartment.

 What Gear a Typical Bug Out Bag Must Contain

 All of us understand that being prepared means that we already have a go-bag, already packed and suitable for everyday carry.
 And whatever may happen, you indeed have the gear necessary to survive and to help the others, if needed.
 But while the difference between a good and bad bag is noticeable, many inexperienced people made typical mistakes.
 Let us keep them in mind before making a list of the things.

 What can be wrong with your go-bag or get home bag:

 - Excessive weight is the most typical mistake!
 After packing your bag, simply test it before use.
 Put it on and have a walk around your house, a mile or so.
 Listen to your feelings.
 Are you able to continue going on for many hours long?